rss logo

 [libdefaults] default_realm = STD.LOCAL kdc_timesync = 1 ccache_type = 4 forwardable = true proxiable = true fcc-mit-ticketflags = true allow_weak_crypto = false [realms] STD.LOCAL = { kdc = nfs.std.local admin_server = nfs.std.local default_domain = std.local } [domain_realm] .std.local = STD.LOCAL std.local = STD.LOCAL

-Add nfs/debian.std.local entry to /etc/krb5.keytab
+Add the nfs/debian.std.local entry to /etc/krb5.keytab

 • Add from client with Kerberos: